rbonfichi/monte-carlo-gmp-pharma/docs/index.md

 ---

+## 🚀 Next Steps

+This mini-eBook is a living project and will continue to evolve over time.
+Future improvements may include:
+- Refine and expand current chapters with clearer explanations, figures, and diagrams
+- Add new pharmaceutical case studies to illustrate practical applications
+- Introduce advanced statistical tools (e.g., Resampling, Bootstrap, Bayesian methods)
+- Explore integration with quality standards (ICH Q2(R2), USP <1210>, ISO 3951-1, etc.)
+- Collect feedback from readers to guide future improvements

+---

 ## 💡 How to Use This mini-eBook
 - Start with the **Introduction** for context.
 - Navigate through chapters progressively.